graphhopper/directions-api/route-optimization.md

 The ```type_id``` refers to the vehicle type of your vehicle.
 It is optional and only required if you need to specify your own type.

 In the examples above, we define an ```earliest_start``` for the vehicle.
 It is recommended to use the [unix timestamp](https://www.unixtimestamp.com/), i.e. the number of seconds between your particular departure time and the Unix Epoch (January 1st, 1970 at UTC).
-In this way, you can easily switch to time-dependent route optimization.
+In this way you can easily switch to time-dependent route optimization later on.

 If your driver needs a break, you need to specify it as follows: